 - Yellow Onion – For sweet allium complexity.

 - Garlic – I typically prefer using fresh cloves for the best flavor, but feel free to use jarred minced garlic or frozen garlic paste for convenience.

 - Low-Sodium Beef Broth – Using low-sodium broth helps to keep salt levels in check.
 Remember, you can always add more salt to taste.

-- Potatoes – While any potatoes can be used here, I suggest opting for a waxy variety like Yukon Gold or red potatoes as they’ll hold their shape better during cooking.
+- Potatoes – While any potatoes can be used here, I suggest opting for a waxy variety like Yukon Gold, baby potatoes, or red potatoes as they’ll hold their shape better during cooking.

 - Carrots – Feel free to use any color you have on hand!

 - Red Bell Pepper – While not traditional in beef stew, I love adding a bell pepper for sweetness and color.

 - Red Wine – I suggest opting for whichever red wine you like drinking.
 For me, that’s pinot noir or cabernet sauvignon.
 You only need ¼ cup for the recipe, so they’ll be plenty left over for you to have a glass with the stew!

 - Balsamic Vinegar – Another non-traditional addition, vinegar both adds depth of flavor and helps to tenderize the beef.